 - "Start every homework as early as possible.
 It is almost impossible to judge how long they are going to take until you are a decent way through them.
 By starting early, you'll relieve some stress, and be able to approach teachers/TA's with tangible progress and questions early on.
-This makes the whole assignment go faster." - Many more comments echo this... - "Don't be intimidated if the information makes no sense at first.
+This makes the whole assignment go faster." - "Don't be intimidated if the information makes no sense at first.
 Be patient, use your resources, and take your time.
 It'll make sense.
-Going hand in hand with this, if you're going to take your time, start early on assignments to make sure you have that time." - "Watch out for the first assignment it seems like its doable but there is a REALLY steep learning curve for C. Same goes for MIPS but you definitely see that coming.
-Actually listen when they tell you to start homework 4 early.
-The textbook is actually really helpful, like definitely make an effort to read the pages that they assign.
-They explain things for the homework in more detail."
+Going hand in hand with this, if you're going to take your time, start early on assignments to make sure you have that time."